Two field trips in 2019 – 4 seats are available on the June 10, 2019 and June 13, 2019 Barrow Field trip.

 Field trip registration is open for Nome and Barrow 2018.

-You will arrive in Barrow on June 6th, 2018 on the morning flight from Anchorage.
+You will arrive in Barrow on June 10th, 2019 on the morning flight from Anchorage.
 I will be on this flight from Anchorage to Barrow with you.
-I’ll pre-register your room, and soon after we will begin birding.
+This field trip ends on June 13th at noon.
+We will begin birding IMMEDATELY AFTER ROOM CHECK IN.
 Meals will be not be scheduled, but available when everyone is ready.
 The first birding stop will be the fresh water lake area.

-The field trip begins with the noon flight arrival in Barrow Wednesday June 6th, 2018, and ends on Friday June 9th 2018 on the noon flight out of Barrow for the return flight to Anchorage.
-You must be in Anchorage on June 5th for an over night, hotel fee not covered.
+Field Trip Group 2 field trip begins with the noon flight arrival in Barrow Thursday June 13th and ends on Saturday June 15th on the 5:30PM flight out of Barrow for the return flight to Anchorage.
+You must be in Anchorage on June 9th for over night STAY hotel fee not covered.

 Cost per person is $2099.00, includes lodging, light breakfast, ground transportation, fuel and guide services.
 There is no single supplement fee.
 Airfare and meals are not covered.